horia141/jupiter/docs/concepts/metrics.md

 Metrics can also have a _unit_.
 It adds extra info about what exactly you're recording - weight, currency, the count of an event, etc.

-Metrics can also have a collection period.
-This isn't yet used.
+Metrics can have a _collection project_ and _collection period_.
+It makes sense to record (or collect) the value of a metric regularly.
+Think of your weight or the number of kilometers run in a week.
+To allow for this, special collection inbox tasks can be generated for the metric, just like a [recurring task](./recurring-tasks.md).
+The collection period will determine how often the task is generated (weekly, monthly, etc.).
+The inbox tasks will go to the configured [project](./projects.md) if it is present, or to the [default workspace one](./workspaces.md) if it is missing.
+If none are present, generation will fail.

 ## Interaction Summary

 You can:

-* Create a metric via `metrics-create`.
+* Create a metric via `metric-create`.
-* Remove a metric via `metrics-archive`.
+* Remove a metric via `metric-archive`.
-* Change the name via `metrics-set-name`, or by changing the name of the page in Notion.
+* Change the name via `metric-update`, or by changing the name of the page in Notion.
-* Change the collection period via `metrics-set-collection-period`.
+* Change the collection project via `metric-update`.
 This cannot be changed from Notion.
-* Change the unit via `metrics-set-unit`.
+* Change the collection period via `metric-update`.
 This cannot be changed from Notion.
+* Change the unit via `metric-update`.
+This cannot be changed from Notion.
-* See a summary of the metrics via `metrics-show`.
+* See a summary of the metrics via `metric-show`.

 ## Entries